OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/upgrade-in-place.rst

-Upgrading Tungsten Fabric using In-Place Upgrade Procedure
+Upgrading OpenSDN using In-Place Upgrade Procedure
 ==========================================================

 :date: 2021-01-19

 .. note::

-   This procedure can be used for Tungsten Fabric upgrades to Tungsten Fabric Release 2003 or earlier only.
+   This procedure can be used for OpenSDN upgrades to OpenSDN Release 2003 or earlier only.

-If you are upgrading to Tungsten Fabric Release 2005 or later using an in-place upgrade procedure, see :ref:`How to Perform a Zero Impact Tungsten Fabric Upgrade using the Ansible Deployer <AnsibleZIU>`.
+If you are upgrading to OpenSDN Release 2005 or later using an in-place upgrade procedure, see :ref:`How to Perform a Zero Impact OpenSDN Upgrade using the Ansible Deployer <AnsibleZIU>`.

-This document provides steps to upgrade Tungsten Fabric using in-place upgrade procedure.
+This document provides steps to upgrade OpenSDN using in-place upgrade procedure.

-The procedure supports incremental model and you can use it to upgrade from Tungsten Fabric Release ``N-1`` to ``N``.
+The procedure supports incremental model and you can use it to upgrade from OpenSDN Release ``N-1`` to ``N``.

 .. tip::

    You must take snapshots of your current system before proceeding with the upgrade process.

-For a list of supported platforms for all Tungsten Fabric releases, see `Tungsten Fabric Supported Platforms
+For a list of supported platforms for all OpenSDN releases, see `OpenSDN Supported Platforms
 List <https://www.juniper.net/documentation/en_US/release-independent/contrail/topics/reference/contrail-supported-platforms.pdf>`__  .

 1. Update kernel version on all the compute nodes.